2020–2021 Georgian political crisis: EU mediation and agreement

 In March 2021, the president of the European Council Charles Michel visited Georgia and participated in talks between Prime Minister Irakli Garibashvili and the opposition.
 Michel and the European Union's High Representative Josep Borrell appointed Swedish diplomat Christian Danielsson as the EU envoy to mediate political crisis talks in the country.
 Michel also met Georgian Prime Minister Irakli Garibashvili in Brussels later that month, and other political leaders in Tbilisi in April 2021.
 European mediation eventually led in April 2021 to an agreement between opposition and governing party, which stipulated snap parliamentary elections if the ruling Georgian Dream party would garner less than 43% of the vote in the October 2021 local elections.
 The agreement also envisaged other electoral and judicial reforms.
 The court released Nika Melia from prison on 10 May as a result of the agreement.
 Bail of Nika Melia – 40 000 GEL was transferred by the European Union on 8 May, and the Prosecutor's Office filed a motion to replace Melia's pretrial detention with a release on bail on 9 May.
 Delegation of European Union in Georgia said in a statement on 8 May: "Today, a bail worth 40.000 GEL was posted to allow for Mr. Melia's release from pre-trial detention.
 This follows the understanding reached by the political parties on April 19, 2021, in the context of the EU-mediated agreement.
 We would like to warmly thank two independent organisations who agreed to lend their valuable support in this process: the European Endowment for Democracy (EED) who made the funds available and the Georgian Young Lawyers’ Association (GYLA) who transferred these funds to the authorities."

 The agreement marked the end of political crisis.
 Most parties signed the agreement, and elected opposition MPs took up their parliamentary mandates which they had refused until then.
 However, later the largest opposition party United National Movement refused to join the agreement and the ruling party withdrew from it, saying that agreement failed to accomplish its goals.
-Some have suggested that this might reopen political crisis.
+Some suggested that this could reopen political crisis.